Gabtup/modeling_requaypampa_microgrid_viability/README.md

   - `prediction`: contains the future climate predictions for each model, along with their averaged values.

 # Demand_part
 This folder contains the electricity demand results for the community under the two socio-economic scenarios.
-It also includes the codes used to generate these results, which are simulated using the \texttt{RAMP} library (\url{https://rampdemand.readthedocs.io/en/latest/index.html}).
+It also includes the codes used to generate these results, which are simulated using the RAMP library (\url{https://rampdemand.readthedocs.io/en/latest/index.html}).

 * **Codes:**
   - `cold_storage`: models thermal storage appliances (refrigerators, freezers) that depend on temperature prediction files for each socio-economic scenario.